Freedom of the Company

 - By patrimony.
 If one of your parents was a Freeman of the Company before or at the time of your birth, you can apply to become a Freeman by patrimony.

 - By recommendation.
-If you do not qualify under either of the above routes, you can still apply to become a Freeman but you will need your application to be supported by two existing Liverymen of the Company.
+If you do not qualify under either of the above routes, you can still apply to become a Freeman, with the support of two existing Liverymen of the Company.
+The Clerk will be happy to make introductions for you.

 How much does it cost?

 You will then be asked to renew your membership at the next renewal point (1 June) by paying the quarterage set for that year.
 By tradition, Freemen used to come to meetings to discuss business and pay their subscriptions to the Company in person on each of the Quarter Days (Lady Day, Midsummer, Michaelmas and Christmas).
-The fees are still called "Quarterage" but are now paid just once a year, by direct debit, bank transfer or credit card.
-Currently, quarterage for Freemen is £130 per year; quarterage for Liverymen is £350 per year.
+The fees are still called “Quarterage” but are now paid just once a year, by direct debit, bank transfer or credit card.
+Up to 1 June 2021, quarterage for Freemen is £130 per year; quarterage for Liverymen is £350 per year.

 What happens to my form?